woofswap/shibarium-images/README.md

 1. Determine if the token is for the ethereum or sepolia.
 2. Create a folder named by the token symbol in CAPITAL letters under the appropriate directory (ethereum or sepolia).
 3. Place the token image in this folder.
-Name the image file using the token's address, followed by .png (e.g., 0x1234567890abcdef.png).
+Name the image file using the token's address in lower case, followed by .png (e.g., 0x1234567890abcdef.png).
 4. Add a token.json file in the same folder with the following structure:
 ```
 {